nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Refer to the guide [_Setting up and getting started_](SettingUp.md).

 --------------------------------------------------------------------------------------------------------------------
+<div style="page-break-after: always;"></div>

 ## **Design**

 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/se-edu/addressbook-level3/tree/master/docs/diagrams/) folder.
+:bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/AY2122S2-CS2103T-W13-3/tp/tree/master/docs/diagrams) folder.
 Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.
 </div>

 ### Architecture